eebasso/WarpX/Docs/source/usage/parameters.rst

     * ``Timestep``
         This type outputs the simulation's physical timestep (in seconds) at each mesh refinement level.

-.. fv:var:: reduced_diags.intervals
+.. pp:param:: reduced_diags.intervals
     :type: `string`

     Using the `Time intervals`_ syntax, this string defines the timesteps at which reduced diagnostics are written to the file.
     This can also be specified for the specific diagnostic by setting ``<reduced_diags_name>.intervals``.

-.. fv:var:: reduced_diags.path
+.. pp:param:: reduced_diags.path
     :type: `string`
     :default: `./diags/reducedfiles/`
     :optional: